What is beer and what beer do we stock?

 Märzen: Also known as Oktoberfest beer, this amber lager is malty and slightly sweet, traditionally brewed in March and consumed during Oktoberfest.

-Vienna Lager: A reddish-brown lager with a toasty malt flavor and a clean, dry finish.
+Vienna Lager: A reddish-brown lager with a toasty malt flavour and a clean, dry finish.

-Schwarzbier: A German black lager that is smooth and light-bodied, with roasted malt flavors but without the heaviness of a stout.
+Schwarzbier: A German black lager that is smooth and light-bodied, with roasted malt flavours but without the heaviness of a stout.

 American Lager: Typically light-bodied and mild, this style is known for its clean, crisp taste and is often mass-produced by large breweries.